PAIDiPaidThis.com

 Does the price include alterations?

 Almost never.
 Nearly every dress needs taking in, taking up or adjusting, and that is charged separately by the boutique or an independent seamstress.
-Factor it in from the start.
+Factor it into your budget from the start rather than assuming the tag price is the final one.

 How can I get a designer dress for less?

-Look at sample sales, trunk shows and ex-display gowns, where boutiques sell off styles at a discount.
-Preloved and once-worn dresses are another route, often barely used and heavily reduced.
+Look at sample sales, trunk shows and ex-display gowns, where boutiques sell off styles at a genuine discount.
+Preloved and once-worn dresses are another route, often barely worn and priced well below the original tag.

 How far ahead should I buy my dress?

-Made-to-order gowns can take several months to arrive, then need fittings on top.
-Most boutiques suggest starting the search well ahead.
-Off-the-rail and preloved dresses are quicker if you are short on time.
+Made-to-order gowns can take several months to arrive, then need fittings on top, so most boutiques suggest starting the search well ahead of the date.
+Off-the-rail and preloved dresses are quicker to sort if you are short on time or your date has moved.

 What else should I budget for alongside the dress?

-Alterations first, then accessories like a veil, shoes and jewellery.
-Your flowers and your hair and makeup are part of the same overall look, so it helps to plan them together rather than in isolation.
+Alterations come first, then accessories like a veil, shoes and jewellery, and often a going-away outfit for later in the day.
+Flowers, hair and makeup are part of the same overall look, so it helps to plan and budget for them together rather than pricing the dress in isolation.